-ISBN-10: 1491912057
+ISBN-10: 110845514X

 The book is NOT required for the course.
-It's an optional

-reference that may be handy for your learning.
+It's an optional reference that may be handy for your learning.

+A free ebook and resources are available from the authors.
 This book can be purchased from Barnes and Noble at Boston University.
-An e-book is available at